Timeseries

 last_values()[source]

-Last values of this potentially multivariate series.
+Last values of the potentially multivariate series.

 Returns